-Ultimately, we were able to find a model that provided a good fit to all the data, both zeroth order and dispersed spectra.
+Ultimately, we were able to find a model that provided a good fit to the combined data, both zeroth-order and dispersed spectra.
 The model parameters are listed in Tab.
-3, and the model is plotted along with the zeroth order spectrum in Fig. 4 and the first order spectrum in Fig. 5.
-There are some systematic deviations between the model and the data, but overall the fit quality is good, with $\chi^2{\nu}=1.05$ for the combined data.
+3, and the model is plotted along with the zeroth order spectrum in Fig. 4 and the adaptively smoothed first order MEG spectrum in Fig. 5.
+There are some systematic deviations between the model and the data, but overall the fit quality is good, with $\chi^2{\nu} = 1.09$ for the combined data.
 The model we present provides a better fit for the first-order MEG spectrum, which has 443 bins when we adaptively smooth it.
-The model gives $\chi^2{\nu}=1.0$ for the first order spectrum alone, while it gives $\chi^2{\nu}=1.35$ for the zeroth order spectrum alone, which has 90 bins.
+The model gives $\chi^2{\nu} = 1.00$ for the first order MEG spectrum alone, while it gives $\chi^2{\nu} = 1.42$ for the zeroth order spectrum alone, which has 90 bins.
+We can get a good fit $(\chi^2{\nu} = 1.0)$ to the CCD spectrum alone with a model that has two thermal components of nearly equal strength and temperatures of 2 and 4 million K, but this model provides a substantially worse fit to the MEG data.
+The inability to find a formally good fit to both spectra could be the result of the instrument calibrations or it could reflect a problem with the models, but we prefer the best global fit whose parameters we report in Tab.
+3, because the specific features that can be seen in the MEG spectrum are all well reproduced.
+The formal confidence limits on the fit parameters are unrealistically narrow, so we do not report them in the table.
+Certainly they are dominated by systematic errors, which cannot be properly accounted for in the process of assigning parameter uncertainties.
+The overall result, that a thermal model with a dominant temperature near 3 million K and an emission measure of ~ 3.5×10^{53} cm-3 and abundances that overall are slightly sub-solar, is quite robust.

-In Fig. 5 the continuum is seen to be well reproduced and the strengths of all but the very weakest lines are reproduced to within a factor of two.
-Note that there is a zoomed in view of a representative portion of the spectrum shown in the bottom panel of this figure to demonstrate the quality of the fit.
-It is interesting that no more than two temperature components are needed to fit the data; the continuum shape and line strengths are simultaneously explained by a strong 2.6 million K component and a much weaker 6.8 million K component.
-The temperature sensitivity of the data seems to come primarily from the helium-like-to-hydrogen-like ratios of oxygen, neon, magnesium, and silicon as well as the mild temperature sensitivity of the various Fe XVII lines.
+In Fig. 5, where we show our global best-fit model superimposed on the adaptively smoothed MEG spectrum, the continuum is seen to be well reproduced and the strengths of all but the very weakest lines are reproduced to well within a factor of two.
+It is interesting that no more than two temperature components are needed to fit the data; the continuum shape and line strengths are simultaneously explained by a strong 2.5 million K component and a much weaker 6.5 million K component.
 Despite the overall agreement between the model spectrum and the data, there are some disagreements that appear systematic.
 The hydrogen-like lines are stronger in the model compared to the helium-like lines for the species with the highest signal-to-noise, O and Ne.
 This effect was seen in all models that fit the data well; it is not an artifact of the particular best-fit model we report.
 Adding more temperature components does not make this discrepancy go away.
-It is possible that this discrepancy is a sign of non-equilibrium effects.
+It is possible that this discrepancy is a sign of non-equilibrium effects, as the ionization balance of these species disagrees somewhat with the temperature derived globally from the spectral fit.
+Another possible hint of non-equilibrium conditions in the plasma is that the Fe XVII lines with 3s upper levels (those near 17 Å) are stronger than the best-fit model predicts they should be, while the lines with 3d upper levels (those near 15 Å) are weaker than the model predictions (Liedahl et al. 1990).